 Want to go to graduate school in Psychology?
 Here are some things every student should know.

 Many psychology careers require graduate training.
 If an undergraduate student strives to be a counselor or clinical psychologist, administer and interpret psychological tests, teach psychology courses in high schools, community colleges or universities, or conduct research, he or she needs to pursue education in Psychology beyond the Bachelor's degree.
 Depending on career goals, a student may need to earn a Master's degree or Ph.D. in Psychology, Counseling, Social Work, or other Psychology-related field.

-If a student has a career goal in mind, but is unsure what type of training they need, talk with the Academic Advisor in the Department of Psychological Sciences.
+If a student has a career goal in mind, but is unsure what type of training they need, talk with an advisor in the Department of Psychological Sciences.

 Important Key Points about Graduate School:

 - If planning to attend graduate school, it is important to start planning as early as possible.

 - Academic performance as an undergraduate (overall GPA and major GPA) is evaluated by all graduate programs.
 If a student's GPA is under a 3.0, they may find it difficult to be admitted to a graduate program.
 Strong evidence illustrating academic potential may also be considered.

 - Most graduate programs require applicants to submit scores from the General Record Examination (GRE).